October 31, 2025

 Livestock Industry Snapshot

-• USDA forecasts continued price increases for choice steers with 2024 average prices at $188.11/cwt.
-Cattle and beef prices are likely to remain elevated for at least another 18-24 months due to low herd sizes.
+• USDA forecasts continued strong pricing for choice steers with 2025 average prices coming in at $228.56/cwt. and 2026 average prices forecast to average $249.00.
+Cattle and beef prices are likely to remain elevated for at least another two to three years due to low herd sizes and limited herd expansion.
+Retail beef prices are at record highs, but demand remains strong.

 1 USDA WASDE